There are generally two types of sexual harassment cases: quid pro quo cases and hostile work environment cases.

 You can help your case by creating a record.
 File a formal complaint with human resources or another supervisor.
 Talk to a close friend or relative about how the harassment made you feel.
 Consult with a psychologist, psychiatrist, counselor, or social worker.
 Consulting a professional can help you get through this difficult time.
 What you say to others when the events happen may help prove your case and support a claim for emotional distress damages.

 If you have suffered from sexual harassment in the workplace, you should consult with an experienced sexual harassment lawyer to protect your rights.
 John Howley, Esq. has represented clients in sexual harassment cases for more than 27 years.
-To schedule a free and confidential consultation, call him directly at (212) 601-2728.
+To schedule a free and confidential consultation, contact us today.